Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 4. Verify that Alfresco Outlook Client has installed in Microsoft Outlook.

-    You will see an *Alfresco Client* tab on the toolbar.
+    You will see an **Alfresco Client** tab on the toolbar.
 Click this tab to view options for configuring the Alfresco Outlook Client.

     If you did not enter a client license key in Alfresco Share, you must enter one when you open Microsoft Outlook.
 Navigate to **Alfresco Client > Configure > License** to enter your key.

-## Uninstalling
+## Uninstall

-This section walks through how to uninstall the Outlook Integration.
+This section walks through how to uninstall Outlook Integration.

-### Uninstalling the Outlook Integration
+### Uninstall Outlook Integration

 To uninstall the Alfresco Outlook files, use the Module Management Tool (MMT).
-To completely remove the Outlook Integration, you must uninstall the Outlook package from Alfresco, as well as from Microsoft Outlook on all Windows clients.
+To completely remove Outlook Integration, you must uninstall the Outlook package from Alfresco, as well as from Microsoft Outlook on all Windows clients.

 This information provides uninstall directions for Alfresco Content Services.

->**Note:** See [Uninstalling Outlook Client](#uninstalling-outlook-client) to uninstall the Alfresco Outlook Client.
+>**Note:** See [Uninstall Outlook Client](#uninstall-outlook-client) to uninstall the Alfresco Outlook Client.

 1. Stop the Alfresco server.

-2. Use the information in [Uninstalling an AMP file](TODO_LINK:https://docs.alfresco.com/6.0/tasks/uninstall-amp.html) to uninstall each AMP file.
+2. Use the information in [Uninstall an AMP file](TODO_LINK:https://docs.alfresco.com/6.0/tasks/uninstall-amp.html) to uninstall each AMP file.

     For example, from the Alfresco root directory, you need two commands: